HectorCastelli/shop-billing-test/ARCHITECTURE.md

 On the API section, the source code, as well as helper scripts will be included.

 On the Database section, initialization scripts will be included.

+## Planning the API

+Before getting started with code, it's important to know what functionality we want to support.
+This way, we can plan our data structure accordingly.

+- Orders
+  - Create new order
+  - Add Products to order
+  - Remove Products from order
+  - Get total price of an order
+  - Effectivate an order (AKA pay for it)

+- Products
+  - Create unit-based products
+  - Create weight-based products
+  - Update a product's price
+  - Remove a product from circulation
+  - Search products by name
+  - Search products by price range

+- Analytics
+  - Products
+    - See price history
+    - See revenue in a time-range
+    - See best-sellers in a time-range
+  - Orders
+    - See revenue in a time-range

+To simplify the HTTP verbs used, I will stick to GET for all READ request and POST to all WRITE requests.

+The endpoints will be named after their functionality in hopes of keeping the API human friendly.

+- orders/
+  - create/
+  - *ID*/product/add
+  - *ID*/product/remove
+  - *ID*/getCost
+  - *ID*/processPayment

+- products/
+  - create/
+  - search/?name=*name*&from=*price*&to=*price*
+  - *ID*/updatePrice
+  - *ID*/remove

+- analytics/
+  - products/
+    - bestSellers?from=*date*&to=*date*
+    - revenue?from=*date*&to=*date*
+    - *ID*/priceHistory
+    - *ID*/revenue?from=*date*&to=*date*
+  - orders/
+    - revenue?from=*date*&to=*date